: Steering Committee

 His Highness the Aga Khan, the founder and chairman of the Aga Khan Development Network, is the 49th hereditary Imam (Spiritual Leader) of the Shia Ismaili Muslims.
 In Islam’s ethical tradition, religious leaders not only interpret the faith but also have a responsibility to help improve the quality of life in their community and in the societies amongst which they live.
 For His Highness the Aga Khan, this has meant a deep engagement with development for over 50 years through the agencies of the AKDN.

 Francesco Bandarin is an architect and urban planner.
 He graduated in architecture from the Institute of Architecture of Venice (IUAV) and has a master’s degree in City and Regional Planning from the University of California, Berkeley.
-He is Professor of Urban Planning and Conservation at IUAV, where he has taught since 1980.
+From 1980 to 2016 he was Professor of Urban Planning and Conservation at IUAV.

 Kamil Merican is the founding partner of GDP Architects Malaysia, which has gained a reputation as one of Malaysia’s leading design and architecture firms.
 Mr. Merican graduated in architecture from the Universiti Teknologi Malaysia and the Architectural Association in London.

 Azim Nanji is Special Advisor to the Provost at the Aga Khan University, and a member of the Board of Directors of the Global Centre for Pluralism in Ottawa, a joint partnership between His Highness the Aga Khan and the Government of Canada.
 He was born in Nairobi, Kenya and attended schools in Kenya and Tanzania before graduating from Makerere University in Uganda.
 He received his master’s and doctoral degrees in Islamic Studies from McGill University in Canada.